Dorothy Layton (suffragist): Life

 Her husband was an active member of the Liberal Party but Dorothy refused to join because of their poor support for the suffrage cause.
 She became an enthusiastic supporter of the party after 1918 when some women were given the vote.
 Lloyd George considered her the more radical member of their marriage and their house did not have alcoholic drinks because of her objection to them.
 In 1925 she was elected to the League of Nations Union executive.

-She went to India in 1929 and that country and family planning received her enthusiatic advocacy.
+She went to India in 1929 and that country as well as family planning received her enthusiastic advocacy.

-In February 1937 she joined a tour of Romania, Czechoslavakia and Yugoslavia with Eleanor Rathbone and Katharine Stewart-Murray, Duchess of Atholl.
+In February 1937 she joined a tour of Romania, Czechoslovakia and Yugoslavia with Eleanor Rathbone and Katharine Stewart-Murray, Duchess of Atholl.
 This was covered in the media although there was nothing official about the visit by these three.
 They observed the conditions and they were received by the Czech deputy Františka Zeminová in Prague.
 Deputy Zeminová used the occasion to laud the support of Britain for her country during the events that were to lead up to Germany's invasion.
-Her greatest influence was also in 1937 when she persuaded the Women's Liberal Federation to backthe idea of family allowances.
-This led to the party supporting family allowances which she had helped to happen.
+Her greatest influence was also in 1937 when she persuaded the Women's Liberal Federation to back the idea of family allowances, which led to the party supporting family allowances.

 In 1959, she died of cancer and her husband wrote an account of her life.
 It was published in 1961 with the simple title of Dorothy.
 He would die in 1966.